 What we could do is multiply the formula by 100.
 But Excel doesn’t need that.
 Excel has a Percentage Style button in the Number group at the Home tab.

-- Then Go to Percentage > Select the Decimal places > Press OK.
+• Then, go to Percentage > Select the Decimal places > Press OK.

-You can also convert the number format into percentage style using a simple keyboard shortcut.
+• You can also convert the number format into percentage style using a simple keyboard shortcut.

-The Keyboard Shortcut for Percentage Style-Ctrl+Shift+%:
+The Keyboard Shortcut for Percentage Style- Ctrl + Shift + %:

-Select the cell(s) before or after your calculation and press Ctrl+Shift+%.
+• Select the cell(s) before or after your calculation and press Ctrl + Shift + %.
 The numerical result will be converted to percent style.

-As we have discussed earlier in this article, there is no fixed format of the formula for percentage.
+• As we have discussed earlier in this article, there is no fixed format of the formula for percentage.
 You have to arrange the formula according to the type of your calculation.
 See more examples in the following sections.

-2. Formula for Percentage of Total
+2. Find Percentage of Total Using Simple Formula

-Let’s assume a case that we have a list of several mangoes and apples.
+Let’s assume that we have a list of several mangoes and apples.
 We have to calculate the percentage of total mangoes and total apples in the proportion to the total number of fruits.

-- First of all, calculate the total using the SUM function.
+• First of all, calculate the total using the SUM function.

 =B11/$B$14